nestjs/docs.nestjs.com/content/graphql/plugins.md

 > info **Hint** The `ApolloServerOperationRegistry` plugin is exported from the `@apollo/server-plugin-operation-registry` package.

-#### For `@nestjs/mercurius` driver
+#### Plugins with Mercurius

-Some mercurius specific fastify plugins have to be loaded after the mercurius plugin (read more [here](https://mercurius.dev/#/docs/plugins)) on the plugin tree.
+Some of the existing mercurius-specific Fastify plugins must be loaded after the mercurius plugin (read more [here](https://mercurius.dev/#/docs/plugins)) on the plugin tree.

 > warning **Warning** [mercurius-upload](https://github.com/mercurius-js/mercurius-upload) is an exception and should be registered in the main file.

-There is an optional `plugins` array parameter inside the `MercuriusDriver`, this array takes an object with the plugin function on the `plugin` parameter and its options inside an optional `options` parameter.
-Therefore, registering the [cache plugin](https://github.com/mercurius-js/cache) would be as follows:
+For this, `MercuriusDriver` exposes an optional `plugins` configuration option.
+It represents an array of objects that consist of two attributes: `plugin` and its `options`.
+Therefore, registering the [cache plugin](https://github.com/mercurius-js/cache) would look like this:

 ```typescript
 GraphQLModule.forRoot({